Skip to main content

 Who is submitting the abstract?

-Each paper can have a maximum of 1 author, 3 co-authors and 3 scientific coordinators.
+Each paper can have a maximum of 1 author, 2 co-authors and 1 scientific coordinators.
 The abstract is only going to be submitted by the author, who will also be presenting author and On-Site Presenter/Premium Presenter.
-In order to submit an abstract, the author needs an On-Site Presenter/Premium Presenter membership.
+In order to submit an abstract, the author needs an On-Site Presenter membership.
 All co-authors need to have their details submitted with the abstract, otherwise their registration will not be valid.

 If you encounter any problems, please contact us via the following e-mail at abstracts@imscbucharest.com.